MiczFlor/RPi-Jukebox-RFID/documentation/builders/update.md

 cd ~/RPi-Jukebox-RFID/
 ```

 Second, get the latest version from Github.
-Depending on how sufficient you are with Git, you can also checkout a specific branch or version.
+Depending on your proficiency with Git, you can also checkout a specific branch or version.
 Be aware, in case you have made changes to the software, stash them to keep them safe.

 1. Backup Local Changes (Optional):